esmdsuhail/Instagram-User-Analytics/README.md

 GROUP BY day
 ORDER BY total desc;
 ```
+From piechart, most users created their account on SUNDAY and THURSDAY which are ideal to launch ad campaign.

 ### Conclusion
 This project showcases my ability to use SQL to derive actionable insights from user data.
 The analysis provides valuable